AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: debugger

-  If GPS cannot properly initialize the debugger (using the menu :menuselection:`Debug --> Initialize`), it is usually because the underlying debugger (gdb) cannot be launched properly.
-To verify this, try to launch the 'gdb' command from a shell (i.e outside GPS).
-If gdb cannot be launched from a shell, it usually means that you are using a wrong version of gdb (e.g a version of gdb built for Solaris 8, but run on Solaris 2.6).
+  If GPS cannot properly initialize the debugger (using the menu :menuselection:`Debug --> Initialize`), it's usually because the underlying debugger (gdb) can't be launched properly.
+To verify that this is the problem, try to launch the `gdb` command from a shell (i.e., outside of GPS).
+If `gdb` cannot be launched from a shell, it usually means that you are using a wrong version of `gdb` (e.g a version of `gdb` built for Solaris 8 but run on Solaris 2.6).

 *GPS is frozen during a debugging session*
   .. index:: debugger

-  If GPS is no longer responding while debugging an application you should first wait a little bit, since some communications between GPS and gdb can take a long time to finish.
-If GPS is still not responding after a few minutes, you can usually get the control back in GPS by either typing :kbd:`Ctrl-C` in the shell where you've started GPS: this should unblock it;
-  if it does not work, you can kill the gdb process launched by GPS using the `ps` and `kill`, or the `top` command under Unix,
+  If GPS is no longer responding while debugging an application, you should wait a little longer, since some communications between GPS and `gdb` can take significant time to finish.
+If GPS is still not responding after a few minutes, you can usually get control back in GPS by either typing :kbd:`Ctrl-C` in the shell where you've started GPS, which should unblock it.
+If it doesn't work, you can kill the `gdb` process launched by GPS using `ps` and `kill` or the `top` command under Unix,

   .. index:: Unix
   .. index:: Windows